Brussels Parliament building: Architecture

-The hemicycle is on the top floor of the building, with the roof being of modern zinc and glass design.
+The parliament's hemicycle is on the top floor of the building, with the roof being of modern zinc and glass design.
 The chamber is encircled by a long curved wooden wall and there is an overhanging press and public gallery.
 Committee rooms have likewise been updated with modern technology but much of the building remains neoclassical.
 There is also a cafeteria and reading room for deputies.
-The four rear wings have administrative functions, including housing the President's offices.
-There is also 400 m² of hanging gardens extending to heights of up to 27 m.
+The four rear wings have administrative functions, including housing the president's offices.
+There is also 400 m2 of hanging gardens extending to heights of up to 27 m.

 Art

-Since being taken over by the Brussels Region, the building has hosted various modern works of art maintained by a commission who purchase the works for the Parliament.
+Since being taken over by the Brussels Region, the building has hosted various contemporary works of art maintained by a commission who purchase the works for the parliament.
 The Commission is composed of members of the Parliament Office together with eight external observers from the art world.
-In 1998, this commission entrusted 11 artists to create works for areas of the building;
+In 1998, this commission entrusted eleven artists to create works for areas of the building: